cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 Congratulations!
 You have EUL tokens for interacting with the `euler` test network!

 #### Exploring the knowledge graph
+Due to rendering issues and the desire to keep things decentralized, the graph is not working at the moment.
+It is simply too large to rneder on users machines for now.
+We hope to come up with a solution soon.
 By now you should be a real master and I will show you a secret trick.
 But shhhhh.
 Don't be telling anyone!

 You've been working hard on linking day and night, trying to get some tokens, right?
 What could be better than seeing your work painted by an artist?

-In your browser, go straight to the [page of the graph](https://cyber.page/graph)...
+In your browser, go straight to the [PEEP - not working atm]()...
 Enjoy!

 This is a visualization of the knowledge graph.
 Twist it, zoom in, zoom out.
 Just remember to stop looking at it after a while.